piqueserver/piqueserver/doc/porting.rst

     map_dir = os.path.join(config.config_dir, 'maps')

-Fix player releated imports
+Fix player related imports
 ---------------------------

-Most of the player releated stuff from `pyspades.server` has been moved to `pyspades.player`.
+Most of the player related stuff from `pyspades.server` has been moved to `pyspades.player`.

 .. code:: python